-I spent years pursuing that dream.
-Cue the bells of cliché, because I had an epiphany after a soul-searching experience in New York, back when Facebook was within the confines of Harvard and the social media kings were MySpace and Craigslist.
-After that solo trip, I launched this blog.
+I remember the first time I traveled alone.
+I quit my 9-5 office job and went on a soul-searching trip to New York, back when Facebook was within the confines of Harvard and the social media kings were MySpace and Craigslist.
+I was scared and excited at the same time, but I’m glad I did it.
+In fact, I realized I should have done it sooner!
+After that New York adventure, I launched this blog.
 That same year, I landed multiple modeling projects and my first indie film—all while working as a professional writer in the Philippines.

-#KateWasHere has evolved.
-I continue to travel—not as a vacation, but as part of my lifestyle.
-I travel to become a more culturally diverse person.
+But I’m grateful.
+Traveling has helped me become a more culturally diverse person.
 My solo travels connect me with progressive people and kindred spirits—fellow creatives who don’t work in a 9-5 desk job, empowered single women defying societal expectations, and digital nomads who travel for a living.